 Companies are realizing that they need to be a software company, even if they are not in the software business.
 For example, Airbnb is revolutionizing the hospitality industry and more traditional hotels are struggling to compete.
 Cloud native allows IT and software to move faster.
-To adopt a set of cloud native technologies and practices will enable companies to create software in-house, allow business people to closely partner with IT people, keep up with competitors and deliver better services to their customers.
+Adopting cloud native technologies and practices enables companies to create software in-house, allows business people to closely partner with IT people, keep up with competitors and deliver better services to their customers.

-The CNCF, Kubernetes, Prometheus, OpenTracing, Fluentd, and Linkerd each have their own website.
+The CNCF and each of its projects have their own website.
 What is the relationship and why multiple sites?

 The CNCF hosts the various projects.
 Additional projects will be added as approved by the TOC (proposal process here).
 The CNCF provides resources to the projects, but each project continues to operate independently under its pre-existing governance structure and with its existing maintainers.
 The project websites are the best place to learn about and work with each individual project.
 The CNCF website is a source for cross-project efforts like events and other initiatives.